iotaledger/inx-indexer/documentation/docs/welcome.md

 ## Configuration

-The indexer is configured by default to connect to your HORNET instance.<br />
+The indexer is configured by default to connect to your HORNET instance.

-You can find all the configuration options [here](configuration.md).
+You can find all the configuration options in the [configuration section](configuration.md).

 ## API